timothydomingo/glider-airfoil-design-study/README.md

 ### Evaluation Criterion

 Pitching moment coefficient Cm was plotted against AoA for each sweep angle.
-Static pitch stability has a negative slop (dCm/dAoA < 0).
+Static pitch stability has a negative slop.
 15° produced the steepest slope.

 ### Result